Summary

 This is a reduction in the GloBE profits based on the amount of tangible assets and payroll costs in a jurisdiction.

 A QDMTT is a domestic minimum tax that operates in a similar way to the GloBE rules.
-Many jurisdictions are likely to implement a QDMTT to ensure that they retain taxing rights over any low taxed profits of entities in their jurisdiction.
+Many jurisdictions are implementing a QDMTT to ensure that they retain taxing rights over any low taxed profits of entities in their jurisdiction.

 Who Pays the Top-Up Tax (and Where)?